 Many states have treatment centers funded by nonprofits and are only available to those whose income qualifies.
 Your best option is to contact the specific treatment center you are interested in, along with your insurance provider, to see what plans may be available to you.

-If you or a loved one is looking for addiction treatment services for women and you have a question about insurance or our services, please contact us today.
+If you or a loved one is looking for addiction treatment services for women in California and you have a question about insurance or our services, please contact us today.